 In this way of listening, the blind one finds the way.

 Listen past the perceived depths of the infinitely deep ocean of consciousness.

 Oh Nānak, the devotee is ever in bliss.

 In this way of listening, trouble and sin are dissolved.*

 *Gurū Nānak.
 Poetically interpreted by Prabhu Nam Kaur Khalsa

 Gurū Nānak’s words served to revive the spirit where it had become obscured for many people of many faiths and traditions.
 Those words, themselves, are compositions of incomparable beauty, which have left in their wake the multitudes of Sikhs who have lived and died by them.
 Yet there ever remains an openness in the Sikh way of life to acknowledge Truth where it exists in all the Paths.
 It is important in these times that people of faith remember the One light we all share.
 Sat Nām.

 (2) Macauliffe, The Sikh Religion, Its Gurus, Sacred Writings and Authors Vol 1 and 2, 37.

 Prabhu Nam Kaur has been singing sacred mantra and shabad from the Kundalini Yoga and Sikh traditions for more than 40 years.
 She aspires to sing these songs of God with devotion, so that their wisdom and beauty can shine forth, and so that listeners can find their own ability to sing and experience them as well.
-Her most recent CD titled Ardaswas released in 2014 by Spirit Voyage Records.
+Her most recent CD titled Ardaswas released in 2014.
 She has also recorded Sopurkh, Seasons of the Soul, and with her daughter Snatam Kaur, Divine Birth and Mother’s Blessing.